edwinmarmolejos/ads-group-project-travel-x/README.md

 If the user enters no, they will proceed directly to input 6.
 If the user enters yes, it will first display the following message:
-  "TRAVELX cannot book you an Hotel.
+  TRAVELX cannot book you an Hotel.
 However, we can account for the average price of your Hotel

   Here at TRAVELX we have the following assumptions of hotel stars and their daily average price